IAIA25 Sessions

 Conference Topic: T4.
 Environmental, social, and governance reporting and disclosure ESG

-The session explores transparency, participation and data sharing in impact assessment for energy transition technologies and projects (e.g. solar PV, wind, batteries, mobility electrification technology, and critical minerals).
+The session explores transparency, participation and data sharing in impact assessment for energy transition technologies and projects such as renewable energy and critical minerals.
 Examples include participatory fact-finding, digital-technologies and novel methods for data and results sharing, etc.

 Acceptance Status: approve